SAP/terraform-provider-btp/docs/index.md

 - `password` (String, Sensitive) Your password.
 Note that if two-factor authentication is enabled, concatenate your password, followed by the passcode, in a single string.
 - `username` (String) Your user name, usually an e-mail address.

+## Get Started
+If you're not familiar with Terraform yet, see the [Fundamentals](https://developer.hashicorp.com/terraform/tutorials/cli) section with a lot of helpful tutorials.

+To install the provider, create a Terraform configuration file `provider.tf` with the example above as content and execute `terraform init`.

+Then you can create *.tf files for the resources and execute `terraform plan` and, if everything looks fine, execute `terraform apply`.

 ## Best Practices

-For the best experience using the SAP BTP provider, we recommend applying the common best practices for Terraform adoption as described in the [Hashicorp documentation](https://developer.hashicorp.com/well-architected-framework/operational-excellence/operational-excellence-terraform-maturity).
+For the best experience using this provider, we recommend applying the common best practices for Terraform adoption as described in the Hashicorp documentation.
+For example, see [Phases of Terraform Adoption](https://developer.hashicorp.com/well-architected-framework/operational-excellence/operational-excellence-terraform-maturity).